Walter Thiel

-Walter Thiel (3 March 1910, Breslau – 17 August 1943, Karlshagen, near Peenemünde) was a German rocket scientist.
+Walter Thiel (3 March 1910 – 17 August 1943) was a German rocket scientist.

 Thiel provided the decisive ideas for the A4 (V-2) rocket engine and his research enabled rockets to head towards space.

 Life

-Walter Erich Oskar Thiel was born on 3 March 1910 in the Silesian city of Breslau, as second son of Oskar Thiel (civil servant at the German Post) and Elsa (Prinz) Thiel.
+Walter Erich Oskar Thiel was born on 3 March 1910 in the Silesian city of Wrocław, as second son of Oskar Thiel (civil servant at the German Post) and Elsa (Prinz) Thiel.

 In 1929 he passed all his school graduation exams (Abitur) with the highest possible grade A. After graduation he studied chemistry at the Technische Hochschule zu Breslau (now Wrocław University of Technology).
 Due to his excellent work he was exempt from study fees as of the third semester.

 In summer semester of 1931 he passed the preliminary examination with excellence.
 In winter semester 1933 he passed all 7 diploma exams with the highest possible grade A and he became Dipl.-Ing. (chem.).
 In 1934 his thesis "Über die Addition von Verbindungen mit stark polarer Kohlenstoff-Halogenbindung an ungesättigte Kohlen-Wasserstoffe" received the highest possible honor (summa cum laude).
 He became Dr.-Ing. (chem.).
-His doctorate was confirmed on 8 November 1934 in Breslau (source: Walter Thiel's doctorate).
+His doctorate was confirmed on 8 November 1934 in Wrocław (source: Walter Thiel's doctorate).

-Thiel's Professor in Breslau recommended Thiel to the Research Institute of the German army ordnance office of under-secretary Prof. Karl Erich Schumann at the University of Berlin.
+Thiel's Professor in Wrocław recommended Thiel to the Research Institute of the German army ordnance office of under-secretary Prof. Karl Erich Schumann at the University of Berlin.
 Thiel's previous findings had technological applicability and therefore he was able to continue his fundamental research in a leading position.
 Late 1934 or early 1935 Thiel became research instructor at Reichswehrministerium.
 Schumann accompanied many diploma theses and dissertations, including that of Wernher von Braun, who completed his dissertation in 1934.
 The contacts between the testing ground in Kummersdorf and Schumann's Institute was close, the eastern part of the site in Kummersdorf served as an experimental base for Schumann's institutes, in the west a group of scientists around Major Walter Dornberger carried out their experiments.
 Here Thiel got to know Walter Dornberger and Wernher von Braun.

 In autumn of 1936 Dornberger asked Thiel to move from fundamental research to Wa Prüf 11 at Kummersdorf's western testing ground.
 All topics regarding the engine were assigned to Thiel, and he had to further advance the propulsion, which he managed in a very short time.
 In his paper "Empirische und theoretische Grundlagen zur Neuberechnung von Öfen und Versuchsdaten, Schießplatz Kummersdorf Vers.
 West", that he presented on 27 April 1937, Thiel introduces developments that lead to decisive changes, including a shortening of the oven and an optimization of the injection nozzle.
 Furthermore, Thiel continued to research different fuel mixtures for the rocket engines.